· By Clive Wright

 The women underwent a series of physical exams and completed questionnaires as to which personal care products they used regularly, including fragrances, lotions, cosmetics, nail polish, shampoo and other hair products.

-Findings showed that the use of certain hair products, particularly dye, bleach, relaxers and mousse, were associated with lowered levels of sex hormones, and the disruption of these hormones could lead to adverse maternal pregnancy outcomes, including growth restriction, preterm birth and low birth weight.
+Findings showed that the use of certain hair products, particularly dye, bleach, relaxers and mousse during maternal exposure or prenatal exposure were associated with lowered levels of sex hormones.
+The disruption of these hormones could lead to adverse maternal pregnancy outcomes, including growth restriction, preterm birth and low birth weight.

 How to avoid endocrine disrupting chemicals in beauty products